TonyDTiger/My-Projects/Other Side Projects/Linear_Controls/README.md

 ![system_response_plots_oscillatory_reference](https://github.com/user-attachments/assets/98f4adc2-3fc8-46a8-bf0b-8d097b385059)

-The closed loop system response has a phase lag relative to the reference attitude trajcetory, such that the rigid body's attitude is trailing behind the reference attitude.
+The closed loop system response has a phase lag relative to the reference attitude trajcetory, such that the rigid body is trailing behind the reference angle.
 Potentially a phase lead compensator can be added to the controller to increase the controller's response to the moving reference trajectory.

 ---------------